The general of jokes: How and why Ryan Reynolds jokes

 In particular, one day Reynolds “broke” into a press event, timed to coincide with the release of the sports biopic Eddie “The Eagle”, in order to interview a comrade who played one of the main roles in a funny manner:

 – Many actors independently perform the work of a stuntman in films.
-Is it true that you do the work of an actor yourself in your films?
+Is it true that you independently perform the work of an actor in your films?

 – If we are talking about bed scenes, then yes.